Skip to content

 WARNING

-Note that enabling and disabling commands typically cannot be placed in callback events like GameMode.OnInit.
-This is because registering commands via PlayerEvent.onCommandText occurs earlier.
+Note that toggling case sensitivity typically cannot be placed inside callback events like GameMode.onInit, because commands are registered via PlayerEvent.onCommandText before those events fire.

-Assuming you change the global enable/disable setting and then import other packages, it will also affect the case sensitivity of globally registered commands in other packages such as @infernus/fs.
+If you change the global setting and then import other packages, it will also affect case sensitivity of commands in those packages (e.g., @infernus/fs).

-You can flexibly enable or disable to control whether subsequently registered commands are case sensitive.
+You can flexibly enable or disable case sensitivity for subsequently registered commands.

 ts